-My fate as a medieval knight was sealed due to back pain.
-Let me explain.
-As far back as I can remember, I have always been profoundly attracted to anything related to medieval history.
+My attraction to middle ages has always been as far I can remember.
 I have always believed that I was born in the middle ages, but here is a true story.

 Many years ago, I suffered from severe back pain, and after having seen 14 types of doctors, I reluctantly went to see a very well-known chakra healer.
 The healer laid her hands above me for 1 hour, and after the session she said, "I could feel intense heat in the middle of your back, but I saw something from your past life.
 Do you like medieval history?"